 In the end, we had over 900 attendees (the highest ever in the history of EUROUT).
 So I can proudly say we managed it pretty well.

 I remember opening EUROUT on the final day and feeling both emotional and overwhelmed.
 I have always been a strong proponent of inclusion and diversity.
 But, at that moment – speaking to all the attendees of EUROUT, I felt so powerful.

-I felt that I had initiated a ripple of change by bringing together allies to turn these ripples into waves of change.
+I felt that I had initiated a ripple of change and by bringing together allies these ripples turned into waves of change.
 I feel so incredibly hopeful about the inclusive world that lies ahead of us.

 Do you have any advice for the incoming Club Presidents?